Khanate of Bukhara: Janid dynasty (1599–1747)

 The Janid dynasty (Note: Also known as the Tuqay-Timurids.) (descendants of Astrakhanids) ruled the Khanate from 1599 until 1747.
-Yar Muhammad and his family had escaped from Astrakhan after Astrakhan fell to Russians.
+Yar Muhammad and his family had escaped from Astrakhan after the city fell to the Russians.
 He had a son named Jani Muhammad who had two sons named Baqi Muhammad and Vali Muhammad Khan from his wife, who was the daughter of the last Shaybanid ruler.

 The son of Din Muhammad Sultan – Baqi Muhammad Khan in 1599 defeated Pir Muhammad Khan II, who had lost his authority.
 He became the real founder of a new dynasty of Janids or Ashtarkhanids in the Bukhara Khanate (1599–1756).
 Baqi Muhammad Khan, despite his short reign, carried out administrative, tax and military reforms in the country, which contributed to its further development.
 He issued coins with the inscription Baqi Muhammad Bahadurkhan and the names of the first four caliphs.

 During this period, the Uzbek poet Turdy wrote critical poems and called for the unity of 92 tribal Uzbek people.
 The most famous Uzbek poet is Mashrab, writing in both Chagatai and Persian, who composed a number of poems in that are still popular today.
 In the 17th and early 18th centuries, historical works were written in Persian.
 Among the famous historians, Abdurahman Tole, Muhammad Amin Bukhari, Mutribi should be noted.

 In the sources of the second half of the 17th century, the expression "92 Uzbek tribes" is used in relation to the part of the population of the Bukhara Khanate.

 After the assassination of Ubaydullah Khan on 18 March 1711, the Bukharan state disintegrated into multiple different principalities.
 According to Chekhovich, only the districts of Qarakul, Wardanzi, Wabkent, and Ghijduwan were under the new Bukharan khan, Abu'l-Fayz.
 Other sources report that his authority didn't stretch beyond the Bukharan citadel.